Relugolix: Pharmacokinetics

 A single 40-mg oral dose of relugolix has been found to result in peak levels of relugolix of 29 ng/mL (47 nmol/L) after 1.5 hours.
 Steady-state levels are reached within 7 days with 40 mg/day relugolix administration.
 There is an approximate 2-fold accumulation of relugolix by 2 weeks of continuous administration.
 Food diminishes the oral bioavailability of relugolix by about 50%.

 Relugolix is a substrate for P-glycoprotein, which may have a limiting effect on its absorption and distribution.
 The plasma protein binding of relugolix is approximately 68 to 71% over a concentration range of 0.05 to 5 μg/mL.

 Relugolix is not a substrate for CYP3A4.
 The elimination half-life of relugolix is 36 to 65 hours across a dosage range of 20 to 180 mg/day.
 There is moderate to high interindividual variability in systemic exposure to relugolix.

 Relugolix is excreted mainly in feces (83%) and to a small degree in urine (4%).
 Only about 6% of a dose of relugolix is excreted unchanged.

 Chemistry

 Relugolix is a non-peptide, small-molecule compound, and is structurally distinct from GnRH analogues.
 It is an N-phenyl urea derivative.

+Synthesis

+The discovery route of relugolix was recently reported: A scalable process was also developed recently:

+A Gewald aminothiophene synthesis between 4-nitrophenylacetone [5332-96-7] (1) and ethyl cyanoacetate [105-56-6] (2) in the presence of sulfur and triethylamine to give an aminothiophene [174072-89-0].
+The amino group was protected with cathyl chloride to give the corresponding carbamate, [308831-93-8] (3).
+Alkylation with 2,6-Difluorobenzyl chloride [697-73-4] (4) gave [308831-94-9].
+Next, a free-radical bromination gave [308831-95-0] (5).
+Displacement of the bromide with (2-methoxyethyl)(methyl)amine [38256-93-8] (6) and subsequent catalytic hydrogenation of the nitro group gave PC53388810 (7).
+The aniline was reacted with CDI, and the resulting imidazolide was further treated with methoxyamine [67-62-9] to give the urea [737789-92-3] (8).
+A cyclization reaction mediated by diethyl pyrocarbonate (DEPC) in the presence of 3-methoxy-6-aminopyridazine [7252-84-8] (9) followed by exposure to sodium methoxide generated thymine derivative [737789-61-6] (10).
+Quaternization of the basic amine with 1-chloroethyl chloroformate followed by displacement with dimethylamine completed the synthesis of relugolix (11).